jxxcarlson/elm-markdown/README.md

 The style used by the library is entirely determined by the definitions of the CSS classes that you refer to in your `index.html`.
-The ones used for the demo app are found in `./assets/style.css` when you are in the folder for one of the Editor examples.
+The ones used for the demo apps are found in `./public/assets/style.css` when you are in the folder for one of the Editor examples.
 You can easily reconfigure the CSS to satsify your own esthetics.